Updated: Mar 14

 Here's a crash course:

 I've tried my hardest to scare you away from Forex with realistic expectations.
 With that being said, do you still want to learn how to trade Forex?
 Are you willing to put in the work that it takes to actually learn the skill set?
-I never want to give the impression that you can get rich quick, or can be in profit in a few days.
-Again, IT TAKES TIME!
-I've been learning/trading Forex for a year now, and I am now a consistent profitable trader.
+I never want to give the impression that you will get rich quick, or can be consistently profitable in a few days.